pabram/recruitment-tasks/README.md

     python minimum_tests.py

 Test covers examples given in the excercise as well as one little more complex example.
-Input for those examples can be found in basic.txt and complex.txt files.
+Input for those examples can be found in 'basic' and 'complex' files.

 All scripts work fine for both python2 and python3.